ijxsid/confbar/README.md

 1. Conference - Details of a conference.
 2. Video - Details of a video object.
 Contains Reference to Speakers, Conference, Tech, and Added By (User).
 3. Speaker - Details about a Speaker.
 4. Categories/Tech - Details about a Categories.
+X
-5. Tags - Tags on a Video.
+5. Tags - Tags on a Video.X